 Strength and Conditioning Open Lab

 The Strength and Conditioning Open Lab offers transformational opportunities to students, the community, and the region.
 It will be an academic hub, integrating knowledge gained in the classroom with hands-on expertise refined in the Open Lab.
-“This new Open Lab will encourage real-world teamwork,” says Gail Mears, dean College of Education, Health and Human Services.
+“This new Open Lab will encourage real-world teamwork,” says Gail Mears, associate provost.
 “It will incorporate multiple perspectives and solutions, create partnerships with industries, organizations and communities, and address gaps in the region’s economy.”

 • Students enrolled in athletic training, physical education, adventure education, physical therapy, exercise and sports physiology and other allied health fields will use top-notch equipment and work in state-of-the-art facilities.